All Episodes

 There's all kinds of ships coming and going like crazy.

-And yet they don't have anything like the shipwrecks we've had in this short little benign stretch of shipping channel in Southern, lazy Southern Tampa Bay, Florida.
+And yet they don't have anything like the shipwrecks we've had in this short little benign stretch of shipping channel in southern, lazy southern Tampa Bay, Florida.

-Apparently not so benign.
+Apparently, so benign.

-No, in fact, It's a relatively straight stretch of channel, and yet, in 1980, in January of 1980, a Coast Guard vessel was outbound.
+No, in fact, it's a relatively straight stretch of channel, and yet in 1980, in January of 1980, a Coast Guard vessel was outbound.

 It was a buoy tender, the Blackthorn, and it had a head-on collision with an inbound oil tanker.

-This was at 8 o'clock at night.
+This is at 8 o'clock at night.

 It's almost unfathomable that a Coast Guard cutter would have a collision with anything, let alone a huge oil tanker.